MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplicationGroup.md

 ### -Name

-Specify the name of the app group to remove.
+Specify the name of the app group to configure.

 ```yaml
 Type: String